Lefroy Brooks Faucets

 Hertfordshire EN11 0QS

 Lefroy Brooks is a line of English-style faucets, fixtures and accessories for the kitchen and bath.
 They were originally manufactured in the U.K., but today they are made in China.
+Distribution in the U.S. and Canada is through Lefroy Brooks Plumbing Fixtures, Inc. founded by Warren Pearl in 2009.
+Mr. Pearl is also the owner of Cooper & Graham, a luxury bath brand launched in 2014 that caters primarily to the hospitality industry.

 The ownership of the product line is distributed amongst several companies organized and residing in the United Kingdom.

-At one time there was a Lefroy Brooks, Ltd., but according to Companies House records in London, the corporation is now dissolved.
+At one time there was an actual Lefroy Brooks, Ltd., but according to Companies House records in London, the corporation is now dissolved.
 Lefroy Brooks (Baths), Ltd., Lefroy Brooks (London), Ltd., Lefroy Brooks (Brass Foundries), Ltd. have likewise existed at one time or another but have met the same ultimate fate: disbanded or merged into other companies.

 Diffusion does not own the brand name "Lefroy Brooks", however.
-That is owned by yet another corporate entity: LBIP, Ltd., that owns all of the intellectual property associated with Lefroy Brooks, including all brochures and catalogs, the various web sites, and the trademarks associated with the Lefroy Brooks collections.
+That is owned by yet another corporate entity: LBIP, Ltd., that holds all of the intellectual property associated with Lefroy Brooks, including all brochures and catalogs, the various web sites, and the trademarks associated with the Lefroy Brooks collections.
 It even owns the manuals and the installation instructions that accompany each faucet.
 (One could surmise that LBIP might be an acronym for "Lefroy Brooks Intellectual Properties" — but that's just a guess.)

 These companies have two people in common: Pietro Corbisiero, a U.K. resident of Italian citizenship who is a director of all of them and, according to Companies House records, also a director of a dozen or so other U.K. companies — all seeming to have something to do with the distribution and sale of plumbing and sanitary wares and accessories; and Andrew Russell Christopher, a director and commonly the managing director, of most of these same companies.